lejunXTS/ESM-VOTAFM/README.md

 # Acknowledgement
-The code is implemented based on [pysot](https://github.com/STVIR/pysot), [Owner avatar SiamTrackers ](https://github.com/HonglinChu/SiamTrackers) and [DROL](https://github.com/shallowtoil/DROL).
+The code is implemented based on [pysot](https://github.com/STVIR/pysot), [SiamTrackers ](https://github.com/HonglinChu/SiamTrackers) and [DROL](https://github.com/shallowtoil/DROL).

 We would like to express our sincere thanks to the contributors.